-- Watch for things like a hesitant start or take-off, or a problem with starting the engine.
+- Watch for things like, a hesitant start or take-off, or a problem with starting the engine.

-The fuel pump can be compromised, when outside issues affect the performance of the fuel pump.
+Fuel pumps can be compromised, when outside issues affect the performance of the fuel pump.

 Common Failure Causes Include:

-- The aforementioned contaminants eventually clog critical components including strainers; filters and the fuel pump itself.
+- The aforementioned contaminants, eventually clog critical components.
+Including, strainers, filters and the fuel pump itself.

-- This blockage ultimately impairs the flow of fuel; which may affect the vehicle during acceleration, among other long-term impairments.
+- This blockage ultimately, impairs the flow of fuel.
+Which may affect the vehicle, during acceleration, among other long-term impairments.

-Fuel Pump Replacement:
+Fuel Pump Replacement